michaelb/sniprun/README.md

 # Introduction
 Sniprun is a code runner plugin for neovim written in Lua and Rust.
-It aims to provide stupidly fast partial code testing for interpreted **and compiled [languages](#support-levels-and-languages)** .
+It aims to provide stupidly fast partial code testing for interpreted **and compiled** [languages](https://michaelb.github.io/sniprun/sources/README.html#support-levels-and-languages).
 Sniprun blurs the line between standard save/run workflow, jupyter-like notebook, and REPL/interpreters.

 </br>